razenization/dotfiles/README.md

 - Running `cd ~/dotfiles`

-- Run a script which would install all the necessary dependencies and create configuration files symlinks with `mackup`
+- Install all the necessary dependencies and create configuration files symlinks with `mackup` by running:

+`bash bin/init.sh`

 - Set up oh-my-zsh as your default editor: